Tmeister/wp-api-jwt-auth/readme.txt

 Authorization: Bearer mF_s9.B5f-4.1JqM
 `

-###ERRORS
+### ERRORS

-If the token is invalid an error will be returned, here are some samples of errors.
+If the token is invalid, an error will be returned.
+Here are some sample errors:

 **Invalid Credentials**